- Last updated:

 Being a Top7 Intelligent Community is a significant recognition of council’s long-term strategy delivered in partnership with the community, education and industry leaders over many years.

-In August 2019, the Sunshine Coast hosted a two-day virtual visit by the ICF judges as the next stage of the awards program to determine the Intelligent Community of the Year winner, to be announced at the ICF’s Virtual Global Summit in Dublin, Ohio, USA on 29 October.
+In August 2020, the Sunshine Coast hosted a two-day virtual visit by the ICF judges as the next stage of the awards program to determine the 2020 Intelligent Community of the Year winner - awarded to Tallin, Estonia - announced at the ICF's virtual global summit in Dublin, Ohio, USA on 29 October.

 The virtual visit involved local students, community groups and business owners to highlight the collaborative relationships we have here on the coast and the amazing talent and skills available.